What Is Black Mold?

 Immediate Steps To Take For Black Mold Removal

-If you want to know how to get rid of black mold, here are a couple of different routes you can take.
+If you want to know how to get rid of black mold, here are a couple of different routes you can take before calling a mold remediation company.

 The CDC lists steps to take in order to clean the mold up after a disaster.
 Here are the basic steps you can take for cleanup.
 Remember to always wear protective gloves, eyewear, and clothing when using cleaners and being exposed to harmful substances such as mold.